You are listening to the Sean Hannity Radio Show Podcast.

 Do you love your job?

-No I said what did you say?
+No, I said, what did you say?

-Nice pay I love my job, Sean.
+I love my job, Sean.

 I love my job.

-Well listen I'm not left to center.
+Well, listen, I'm not left of center.

-Um you're a great broadcaster and now he's going to flatter me.
+Now he's going to flatter me.

-Oh no no that gets you nowhere.
+No, no, that gets you nowhere.

-And if if they decide to be inactive if they can't you know what I've suggested is put them in a room and set don't let them have Senate dining room fair of sending Kentucky fried chicken my favorite and original recipe and send in and send in Wendy's and send in McDonald's and pizza and beer and water and coke and Sprite and they can't leave the room and then take off the air conditioning like our framers and founders and I think they'll probably find a solution faster than we could ever dream of.
+And if they decide to be inactive, if they can't, you know, what I've suggested is put them in a room and don't let them have Senate dining room fare of sending Kentucky fried chicken, my favorite, and original recipe, and send in Wendy's and send in McDonald's and pizza and beer and water and Coke and Sprite.

-Huge so let's hold their feet to the fire.
+So let's hold their feet to the fire.

 Right.

-Don't even want to talk about except Mark Meadows and the freedom fabulous this is why you and I get along so well.
+Don't even want to talk about it, except Mark Meadows and the Freedom Car.

-They are the only people right now and a couple of senators in fairness I actually thought Ted Cruz's amendment was superb uh on health care and I thought it was a big step forward and it was certainly would have helped with free market competition and lowering premiums in my opinion and it was actually confirmed in a study but they're the only people that I actually trust in Washington now.
+Actually thought Ted Cruz's amendment was superb on health care and I thought it was a big step forward, and it was certainly would have helped with free market competition and lowering premiums, in my opinion and it was actually confirmed in a study.

-Well you're right about that and I wonder whether there's going to be unrest in the House I mean you're right Mark Meadows, Jim Jordan, Dave Bratt, they're those guys are great.
+Well, you're right about that, and I wonder whether there's going to be unrest in the House.

-And by the way you're also right about Ted Cruz.
+And, by the way, you're also right about Ted Cruz.

-Ted Cruz has been a terrific leader during this whole issue and you're also right the crews idea of letting insurance companies put their own product out for customer demand is a terrific idea and it would really end all these mandates which have caused premiums to go sky high.
+The Cruz idea of letting insurance companies put their own product out for customer demand is a terrific idea and it would really end all these mandates which have caused premiums to go sky high.

-Now if the Republican Party can't back that what can they back?
+Now, if the Republican party can't back that, what can they back?

 That's the part of this thing that just you don't have to get everything this time.